ra1028/swiftui-atom-properties/README.md

 #### [Scoped](https://ra1028.github.io/swiftui-atom-properties/documentation/atoms/scoped)

-`Scoped` preserves the atom state in the nearest scope in the ancestor of where it is used and prevent it from being shared outside of the scope.
+`Scoped` preserves the atom state in the scope nearest to the ancestor of where it is used and prevents it from being shared out of scope.

 <details><summary><code>📖 Example</code></summary>